Muhammad-Saifullah50/first-remote-repo/README.md

 # first-remote-repo
-my first remote github repo
-this sample repo for git and github practice
+this is sample repo for git and github practice